 - Psychological consultation and assessment services for those involved in legal issues

-Early evening hours are available in both the Vancouver and Burnaby offices.
+Early evening hours are available in both the Vancouver, Burnaby and Seattle offices.
 His services are covered by most extended health care plans.
-Services for individuals with autism spectrum disorder and Asperger's are sometimes covered by Ministry funding.
-A sliding scale may be available.
+Services for children and teens with Asperger's and autism spectrum disorder are sometimes covered by Ministry funding in BC.

 Dr. Roche provides counselling/therapy for depression, anxiety, stress (including work related stress) using Brief Solution Focused Therapy (BSFT), Behavioural and Cognitive Behavioural Therapy (CBT).

-Individual, couple or relationship therapy is provided using evidence-based methods including Cognitive Behavioural Therapy (CBT) and Solution Focused Therapy.
+Individual, couple or relationship therapy is provided using evidence-based methods including Cognitive Behavioural Therapy (CBT), Brief Solution Focused Therapy and ACT or Acceptance and Commitment Therapy, a type of CBT.
 Dr. Roche has recieved training in Gottman Therapy techniques as well an Advanced Certificate in cognitive behaviour therapy (CBT) from the Albert Ellis Institute in New York City.
 CBT has been shown to be effective with depression, stress, anxiety and anger management.
 Many couples see Dr. Roche for consultation when one member has Aspergers Disorder, high functioning autism, ADHD or other related issues.
-In addition to being a Registered Psychologist Dr. Roche is a Clinical Fellow of the American Association of Marriage and Family Therapists and a Registered Marriage and Family Therapist in British Columbia.
+In addition to being a Licensed and Registered Psychologist Dr. Roche is a Clinical Fellow of the American Association of Marriage and Family Therapists and a Registered Marriage and Family Therapist in British Columbia.

 Are you concerned your child has a learning disorder?
 Problems with reading, math, motivation or study skills?
+Do you need help with the IEP process at your school?
 A psychoeducational assessment is often the place to start.
 Psychoeducational assessments are part of a comprehensive process to assess your child’s school/academic performance and help your child's school develop an Individualized Education Plan (IEP).
 These assessments help find and diagnose specific learning disabilities, attentional problems, ADHD, behavioural and emotional issues or simple poor study skill habits that have an effect on your child's learning.
 Dr. Roche has worked with school districts and teachers for over 25 years and holds a school psychologist license and a certification as a teacher of special education.
 He has attended over 200 IEP's and worked directly as a consultant to classroom teachers in BC, California and New York.
-The fee for a psychoeducational assessment is $1,950 .
+The fee for a psychoeducational assessment is $1,950.

-Parent education and individual child therapy is available for issues ranging from acting out behaviour to anxiety, depression and stress.
-Dr. Roche has been the behaviour management specialist for several school districts, for the provincial government and for federal programs in both Canada and the United States.
+Parent education, parent training and individual child therapy is available for issues ranging from acting out behaviour to anxiety, depression and stress.
+Dr. Roche has been the behaviour management specialist for several school districts, for the provincial government in BC and for federal programs in both Canada and the United States.
 He has over 25 years experience in the field of child and adolescent therapy.

 In addition to services for children and adolescents Dr. Roche is one of the few providers in BC working with young adults and adults with autism and Asperger’s Disorder / Syndrome.
 His practice has focused on working with young adults and social/work place issues.
 This includes social coaching, workplace evaluations, intervention planning and family consultations.
 Full comprehensive evaluations and diagnosis of adult Aspergers is provided.
 Some of the aims of therapy for adults with Asperger's or high functioning autism are: